- School health brochure

 Anaphylaxis is a severe allergic reaction involving the respiratory system and leading to circulatory shock.
 It is caused when a person is exposed to an allergen.
 The initial reaction may cause localized itching and swelling, but may rapidly spread throughout the body in the form of: rash or hives over the skin; swelling of the face, mouth and throat; intense itching; a feeling of nervousness or worry; and loss of consciousness.

-Henrico County Public Schools recognizes that students with life threatening allergies attend school, and in accordance with the Food, Allergy and Anaphylaxis Network (FAAN), provides an allergy-safe environment to minimize the chance of anaphylactic reactions.
+The school division recognizes that students with life-threatening allergies attend school, and in accordance with the Food, Allergy and Anaphylaxis Network provides an allergy-safe environment to minimize the chance of anaphylactic reactions.

 SSOs are trained and certified by the Virginia Department of Criminal Justice Services and they have to seek recertification every two years.
 They take their daily assignments from their school principal but are actually assigned to the HCPS Office of Safety and Security.
 The SSOs are trained in search and seizure, emergency readiness and conflict management.
 They take classes in suicide prevention, bullying prevention, first aid, CPR, and child abuse and neglect.
 SSOs are encouraged to develop a positive rapport with the students.
 The SSOs are often the first school employee a student sees every day, and they are usually the first on the scene of an incident.
 The well trained SSOs and SROs work hand in hand to keep our students, staff and visitors safe.

-School Crossing Guards School crossing guards are employees of the Henrico Division of Police and are assigned to work at schools to help students cross the street safety.
+School crossing guards are employees of the Henrico Division of Police and are assigned to work at schools to help students cross the street safety.
 They provide a very valuable service to the schools where they are assigned and they have an excellent safety record.
 A school crossing guard’s role is often misunderstood.
 Their responsibility is to manage the gaps in traffic to help children cross the street.
 They do not direct traffic.
 Often, they will wait until several children are on the corner, and then they look for a gap in the traffic.
 When they can do so safely, crossing guards step into the crosswalk to make sure traffic stops each way, and then they signal the students to use the crosswalk to cross the street.
-When all children have reached the other side, the crossings guards return to the sidewalk and the traffic begins to move again.
+When all children have reached the other side, the crossing guards return to the sidewalk and the traffic begins to move again.
 Crossing guards work for an hour in the morning and an hour in the afternoon.
-If you are interesting in becoming a Henrico School Crossing Guard, please contact the Henrico Division of Police.
+If you are interesting in becoming a Henrico County school crossing guard, please contact the Henrico Division of Police.

 To maintain a high level of safety in our schools, each school is annually evaluated through a safety and security audit process conducted by an audit team comprised of internal and external stakeholders.
 The team includes school division staff and public safety officials.